OliverOwens99/Final_Year_Project/DiaryREADME.md

 - finish of react front end and take some placeholder
 - add the ai java programmes maybe some more research into how i might use them and api keys
 - test and troubleshoot user login
+- testing and some more wiring up of processes there needs to be some more work invovled it making sure this is all running and working

 ## COMPLETED